• Skip to primary navigation

 Cooking: Don’t overcook these mushrooms as they can become super mushy and fall apart.
 It’s better to undercook than carry things too far.

-Extra stuffing: It’s very possible you will have extra stuffing left over.
+Extra stuffing: You may have extra stuffing left over.
 You can either continue stuffing the mushrooms or simply enjoy the rest of the stuffing on its own.

 Gluten-free: Use gluten-free breadcrumbs to make this recipe gluten-free.